-- 4 tbsp creme fraiche
+- 4 tablespoon creme fraiche

-- 1 tbsp chives , finely chopped
+- 1 tablespoon chives , finely chopped

-- 1 tsp lemon juice
+- 1 teaspoon lemon juice

-If using fresh langoustines - bring a large pot of water to the boil, add a little salt, and add the langoustines.
+- If using fresh langoustines - bring a large pot of water to the boil, add a little salt, and add the langoustines.
 Cover and cook for around 8-10 minutes.
 Cook in batches if your pot is a bit smaller so there's enough room for them to fit.
 Once they are cooked, remove from the water and allow to cool slightly.

-While the langoustines are cooling, finely chop the herbs and mixed with the creme fraiche and lemon juice.
+- While the langoustines are cooling, finely chop the herbs and mixed with the creme fraiche and lemon juice.
 Use the herbed cream as a dip for the cooked, shelled langoustines.

 See some of my favorite cooking tools and ingredients in the Caroline's Cooking Amazon store.